LaurierHawkHacks/Landing/README.md

 In VSCode, you can do so by by setting `"editor.formatOnSave": true` in you `settings.json`.
 (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>.
 Type "settings" and select "Preferences: Open Settings (JSON)")

+## Contributing 🥇
+- We welcome all contributions for further information see [here](https://github.com/LaurierHawkHacks/Landing/blob/main/CONTRIBUTING.md)

 ## Deployment :rocket:

 > Deploys to GitHub Pages